 Status of ITS resources

-If it is on reserve, you can check it out and use it for a few hours in the library.
+If it is on reserve, you can check it out and use it for a few hours in the library or scan the pages.

 Pell grant recipients